juandent/modular_sqlite_orm/README.md

 1. Clone this repo to your local drive
 2. Open the solution file with the latest version of Visual Studio 2022 Preview (currently that is v17.6.0 Preview 4)
 3. Update the references amongst the 3 projects in this manner:
-    a.
-In project #3 above, add a reference to both projects #1 and #2
+    1. In project #3 above, add a reference to both projects #1 and #2
 4. Make sure the active configuration is Debug|x64
 5. Rebuild project #3 (which will also build the other two projects)
 6. Currently there will be a linkage error for an unresolved external -